ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 ### Description

 During the Phase 3 of the NumBase project, the focus was on refining the application.
 The enhancements mostly addresses user feedback, error handling and improves the overall functionality.
 The UI/UX was refined for responsiveness.
+Additionally, the application was subjected to automatic and manual testings.

 ### Implementation